mlswg/mls-architecture/draft-ietf-mls-architecture.md

     designated service) to add them to a group.
-  - If the application uses PSKs that members of a group may not have access to (e.g., to control entry into the group or to prove membership in the group in the past, as discussed in {{state-loss}}) there must be a method for distributing these PSKs to group members who might not have them -- for instance if they joined the group after the PSK was generated.
+  - If the application uses PSKs that members of a group may not have access to (e.g., to control entry into the group or to prove membership in the group in the past, as discussed in {{state-loss}}), there must be a method for distributing these PSKs to group members who might not have them -- for instance, if they joined the group after the PSK was generated.
   - If an application wishes to detect and possibly discipline members that send malformed commits with the intention of corrupting a group's state, there